Genízaro: Name

 The term genízaro is a Spanish word borrowed from the Italian word giannizzero, which was adopted from the Ottoman Turkish word yeniçeri.
 This Turkish word referred to slaves who were trained as soldiers for the Ottoman Empire.
 (The Turkish word was also adopted into English as "janissary").
-The first known use of the word genízaro in New Mexico was during the early 1660s when a politician was accused of mistreating a genízara servant, whose father was a Pueblo and whose mother was Apache-Quivira (Wichita).
-The term became used generally after 1692 when the Spanish regained control of New Mexico after the Pueblo revolt.
+The first known use of the word genízaro in New Mexico was in the early 1660s when a politician was accused of mistreating a genízara servant whose father was a Pueblo and whose mother was Apache-Quivira (Wichita).
+The term became more widely used after 1692 when the Spanish regained control of New Mexico after the Pueblo revolt.

 The word genízaro also had a military meaning in New Mexico.
 Genízaro militia and scouts were important in defending New Mexico from raiding Comanche, Apache, and Navajo warriors.
-The genízaros were organized formally in 1808 into a genízaro Troop, commanded by a corporal from their ranks and with a supply system dedicated for them.
+The genízaros were organized formally in 1808 into a genízaro Troop, commanded by a corporal from their ranks and with a supply system dedicated to them.